 The strengths development program embraced by the College is used in many classrooms and encouraged in academic and student support services.
 SQ provides the opportunity to develop strengths by building on your individual talents.
-The Counseling department is one of the SQ "homes", along with the Math Lab, Student Engagement Initiatives Office, Writing and Study Skills Centers, Career and Applied Learning (CAL) Center, and Content Tutoring Center.
-Visit one of the "homes" to learn more.
+The Counseling department is one of the SQ "homes," along with the Writing and Study Skills Centers, Career and Applied Learning (CAL) Center, Student Development Initiatives, and Content Tutoring Center.
+Visit one of the "homes" or ask an instructor to learn more.
 Discover your talents and maximize your potential with SQ!